isomerpages/sciencecentre-emag/_stories/Space/Night at the Museum: Stargazing at Science Centre Singapore.md

 even received inquiries from visitors who would like to propose to their partners at the Observatory or Omni-Theatre.</p>
 <p>While it may sound odd to stargaze in Singapore, it stands to reason that
-astronomy and space science has captured the public's imagination.
+astronomy and space has captured the public's imagination.
 The passion of the Science Centre educators and volunteers shines through.
-Maybe we’ll travel from the Little Red Dot to the Red Planet in the near future!</p>
+Maybe we’ll even travel from the Little Red Dot to the Red Planet in the near future!</p>
 <h4><strong>Crazy for the Cosmos</strong></h4>
 <p>Eager to see the planets yourself?
 Head down to Science Centre Observatory
 to experience our digital planetarium show in the Omni-Theatre and stargazing